deepennyway/weavers-almanac/src/advanced-rules/facilitation.md

 > If you're using the optional *Universal Truth* rule for skills, the players can then always offer their own universal truths as weaving dice.

 ## Be a Player.
-If the other players want you to take a more active role, I recommend setting up your own Player's Journal, and treat the world or the story as its own character.
+If the other players want you to take a more active role, I recommend setting up your own Player's Journal and treating the world or the story as its own character.
 Play out beats and scenes using skills that are appropriate for the narrative, like **Dramatic Irony**, or **The Villain's Speech**.

 The skills in your journal improve the same way that the other players' skills do.